toemaus313/ravencolonial_edmc/README.md

 - **No Configuration Needed**: Works out of the box after installation
 - **Smart UI**: Create Project button only enabled when docked at stations
 - **Fleet Carrier Support**: Automatically tracks and updates commodity quantities on linked Fleet Carriers
+  - **__FLEET CARRIER SUPPORT REQUIRES YOU TO ENTER YOUR RAVENCOLONIAL API KEY IN SETTINGS->RAVENCOLONIAL-EDMC__**
+- **Stealth Mode**: Optional privacy feature that stops sending Fleet Carrier commodity data to Ravencolonial

 ## What This Plugin Does